yang-guangliang/yang-guangliang.github.io/index.md

 <img width="150px"  style="float:right; margin-left:100px;margin-top:20px;" src="./pictures/self.jpg">

 ### Intro

-I am an assistant professor in the School of Computer Science at Fudan University and the leader of the code security research group ([FDU-CSR](https://gitee.com/fudan-csr)).

-My research mainly focuses on computer system security, and my research interests are broad, covering vulnerability analysis, operating system security, web security, and mobile security.
-My group is dedicated to delivering effective and reliable security analysis and defense approaches and addressing the evolving challenges in the computer security world.
+I am an Assistant Professor at the School of Computer Science, Fudan University, where I lead the Code Security Research Group ([FDU-CSR](https://gitee.com/fudan-csr)).
+Our research mainly focuses on programming language and system security.
+We are dedicated to developing effective and reliable security methods to address the ever-evolving challenges in computer security.

+### Contact

-<span style="color:blue">*We are looking for excited and motivated students to work with.
-Please feel free to contact us!*</span>
+<span style="color:blue">*We are looking for motivated students to join our team.
+Please feel free to reach out to us!*</span>

+- <em>Office:</em> Room D6013, NO.2 Interdisciplinary Building, Fudan JiangWan, Shanghai
+- <em>Email:</em> yanggl at fudan.edu.cn

 ### News